azuregomez/monitoring/README.md

 <h3>Solution Components</h3>
 <table>
 <tr><td>maintenance.psm1</td><td>Powershell module to be uploaded to your Azure Automation Account.
 This code is used by the Automation runbook</td></tr>
-<tr><td>maintondemand.ps1</td><td>Automation runbook to be uploaded and scheduled every hour at the 50 min offset.
+<tr><td>maintschedule.ps1</td><td>Automation runbook to be uploaded and scheduled every hour at the 50 min offset.
+Workspace Id and Shared Key need to be updated with your Log Analytics info.</td></tr>
+<tr><td>maintondemand.ps1</td><td>Automation runbook to be uploaded and triggered through a Web Hook with VM Name, StartDtm and EndDtm.
 Workspace Id and Shared Key need to be updated with your Log Analytics info.</td></tr>
 <tr><td>Log Analytics Alerts</td><td>The code for the queries is provided below in the section Alert Implementation with Kusto Queries.
 The subscription id and resource group need to be updated with your values.</td></tr>
 </table>
 <h3>Limitations</h3>